-Informal Grade & File Review Petition Process
+Informal Process - Grade & File Review Petition

-- Meeting with the Instructor and/or the Department Chair.
 Students wishing to challenge a grade should discuss the issue with the instructor in an office-hour conference or by appointment.
 If, for any reason, a student is unwilling or unable to confer with the instructor, they must then consult with the instructor’s department chair.
 Every effort should be made to resolve the issue at this level.

 All parties are expected to make every effort to address the grade dispute in a timely manner.
 If the grade dispute remains unresolved, the matter will be referred to the Dean of Social Sciences, Behavioral Sciences, and Ethnic Studies and Social Justice.
 The informal process must be completed within ten (10) working days after receipt of a midterm grade, and for final grades, within forty-five (45) calendar days from the start of instruction in the immediately following Fall or Spring semester.

 1. Important Deadline Information:

 Informal Process: All parties are expected to make every effort to address the grade dispute within the allowable time constraints mentioned above.
 The informal process must be completed within ten (10) working days after receipt of a midterm grade, and for final grades, within forty-five (45) calendar days from the start of the subsequent Fall or Spring semester.

 Formal Process: If the grade dispute remains unresolved after the informal process deadline has expired, the student has the option to file a formal Petition for Grade Review.
 This Petition must be filed within fourteen (14) calendar days after the student is notified in writing that the informal process has concluded.

 Formal Process - Grade & File Review Petition